 The process of obtaining the lens and image sensor parameters is called Camera Calibration.
 There are two kinds of parameters – internal and external.
 We have a detailed post on camera calibration.

 We can evaluate the Transformation Matrix with these parameters.
-It maps real-world coordinates to the pixel coordinates.
-Checkout out our post on image formation for more details.
+It maps real-world coordinates to pixel coordinates.
+Our earlier article on the geometry of image formations has more details.

 Let us consider that a camera captures the image of a real-world point Po, where Po(x, y, z) is the position of the point in the real world and P(u, v) in the image plane.